-If your Shelbourne Header is fitted with a standard PTO shaft e.g. Claas or Deutz-Allis, no adjustment should be required to align the shaft.
+If your Shelbourne Header is fitted with a standard PTO shaft, no adjustment should be required to align the shaft.
 Simply press in the button of the coupling and push onto the shaft.
 Ensure that the coupling seats correctly i.e. when the pin pops out again.

-Note - The angle of either the side PTO Fig 12(D) and rear PTO Fig 4(C) shaft should not exceed 20 degrees.
-This is determined by the position of the five speed gearbox and dropbox assembly.
+Note - The angle of the rear PTO shaft should not exceed 20 degrees.